shaf-m/Taskify/README.md

 ## Overview

-👋 Welcome to my Taskify!
+👋 Welcome to Taskify!
 This simple and intuitive application helps you manage your tasks efficiently.

 Whether you're a professional, student, or anyone looking to stay organized, this app has got you covered.